 Following is a short guide on how to read Japanese food labels, focusing on the ingredients.
 Japanese food labelling is not consistent and some labels contain more information than others.
 But, generally speaking, when checking whether a food product is vegan, there are a few specific places you should look.
 These are discussed below.
 If you are interested, a more comprehensive guide to Japanese food labels can be found on the Surviving in Japan blog.

 If you don’t know much Japanese, it may be helpful to use a smartphone app like Worldictionary (it uses the smartphone camera to ‘read’ the labels and then provides a translation using Google Translate).
 If you’re still having trouble, one way to avoid long lists of ingredients is to eat mostly whole foods while you are in Japan.

 1 – LIST OF INGREDIENTS

-This is an obvious starting point and is marked in red on the example.
+This is an obvious starting point.
 Unfortunately it may not be possible to determine whether a product is vegan without contacting the manufacturer for more information about the source of certain ingredients.

 2 – ALLERGEN INFORMATION

 Immediately after the list of ingredients you may see some allergen information in brackets.

 In Japan, packaged food above a certain size is required to include information about the presence of the following 7 allergens in their food products: